-Now the adventures begin, how was I going to get in van.
-The seat of the van was to high, but lucky us we found a curb that was high enough and we parked the van really close to that high curb and then we were off on our two hour drive to El Cerrito Colorado, Michoacán to visit my father on the one year Anniversary of his passing.
+Now the adventures begin, how was I going to get in the van?
+The seat of the van was too high but lucky us we found a curb that was high enough and we parked the van really close to that high curb, and then we were off on our two-hour drive to El Cerrito Colorado, Michoacán to visit my father on the one year Anniversary of his passing.
 It was an emotional trip but a happy one too.
 My mother had flown a few weeks before us so that the house was ready for when we got there.
 I was super excited when we finally arrived.
-I had to use the restroom so bad, but before that I had to get in the house.
+I had to use the restroom so bad, but before that, I had to get in the house.
 The good is that there was an alternative to taking the long staircase that lead to our house.
 My father had built a ramp for me so that I could have access to the house from my wheelchair.
 The ramp looked more like a rock-climbing wall rather than a ramp, but it sure worked for me.
 The bathroom was all the way in the back and I had to make certain arrangements to make it more comfortable and easier for me.
-Even though I knew that they were obstacle that I would have to face, I would do so with a positive attitude to make the best out of things.
+Even though I knew that they were obstacles that I would have to face, I would do so with a positive attitude to make the best out of things.

 The next day we went to this small town’s church where the services were going to be dedicated to my father as we remembered him on his one-year anniversary.
 I was so pleased that I saw curb cuts around the church and a man-made little ramp to enter the church.
 I remembered that the church had a small step that I could not go over so I knew I would have to stay in the back and not be with my family in the front.
 I was pleasantly surprised that they had actually removed that step and that I could go all the way to the front of the church.
 Dealing with our own grief, we come to find out that my mother’s only living sibling is on his death bed.
 It was such a shocker because he went to go welcome us the night before at our home.